GarrettBaird/lib350_wine/pages/DMP.md

 **Data Sharing**

-The data will be shared publicly on CollectionBuilder, where users can access and download the photographs and metadata.
+The data will be shared publicly on CollectionBuilder site, where users can access and download the photographs and metadata.
 The metadata and documentation will also be available via Google Sheets or GitHub for easy reference.

 **Period of Data Retention**